 “Mobile POS isn’t just about accepting payments.
-The future of retail is rapidly heading toward mobile access to everything – ordering and inventory, delivery scheduling and tracking, and workforce management with employee messaging, time tracking and task management,” says Jeff Rogers, marketing, sales and partnerships director at Paladin Data Corporation.
+The future of retail is rapidly heading toward mobile access to everything – ordering and inventory, delivery scheduling and tracking, and workforce management with employee messaging, time tracking and task management,” says Ralf Bennett, marketing director at Paladin Data Corporation, a leader in digital retail solutions.
 “Eventually, everybody in a retail business will have mobile devices that will serve as their virtual workstations.
 They will be able to conduct sales transactions, check inventory, schedule deliveries and more.
 They’ll all be managed by an on-site or cloud-based server and all business operations and functions will be accessible.”

 Paladin offers a variety of products – Mobile Access, Mobile2, Paladin Pilot and the Innowi mPOS – that provides independent retail businesses ultimate mobility.
 Innowi mobile devices are used in more than 4,000 Fortune 500 retail businesses.
 Paladin makes them available to small, independent businesses.